Court order allows Texas' floating barrier on US-Mexico border to remain in place for now

 The lawsuit was brought by the Justice Department in a rare instance of President Joe Biden’s administration going to court to challenge Texas’ border policies.

-On Wednesday, U.S District Judge David Ezra of Austin ordered Texas to move the barrier out of the middle of the Rio Grande and to the riverbank, calling it a “threat to human life" and an obstruction on the waterway.
+On Wednesday, U.S District Judge David Ezra of Austin ordered Texas to move the roughly 1,000-foot (305-meter) barrier out of the middle of the Rio Grande and to the riverbank, calling it a “threat to human life" and an obstruction on the waterway.
 The Mexican government has also protested the barrier.

+In seeking a swift order to allow the buoys to remain, Texas told the appeals court the buoys reroute migrants to ports of entry and that “no injury from them has been reported.”
+Last month, a body was found near the buoys, but Texas officials said preliminary information indicated the person drowned before coming near the barriers.

 Texas installed the barrier by putting anchors in the riverbed.
 Eagle Pass is part of a Border Patrol sector that has seen the second-highest number of migrant crossings this fiscal year with about 270,000 encounters, though that is lower than at this time last year.